mminhaz93/Frontend-CRUD-Design/README.md

 }
 ```

-Here we have both the items id and the updated data for that item.
-It's almost a combination of the `create` and `getOne`/`delete` api calls.
+Here we have both the item's id and the updated data for that item.
+It's almost a combination of the `create` and `getOne`/`delete` API calls.

 ## Component Structure

-So whats next?
-We don't have much in our app right now outside of these api calls that we're not using.
+So what's next?
+We don't have much in our app right now outside of these API calls that we're not using.
 This is where having nice wireframes comes in handy.
-For a larger project, the more comprehensive our wireframes our, the easier it will be to build out our components.
+For a larger project, the more comprehensive our wireframes are, the easier it will be to build out our components.
 But for right now, let's take a look at a simple component tree:

 ![component-tree](./component-tree.png)

 It looks like all four of our components are being called in app.
 This doesn't mean that they are different views though.
-We could set up multiple views using react router and have them called all called in app.
+We could set up multiple views using react router and have them all called in app.
 But if we wanted to have the create form at the top of our item list, we could call them like this:

 ```
 <Route path='/' render={() => (